Babbacombe Bay

 Some of the much removed crystalline deposits of gold at the southern point are in a longstanding exhibit of the Natural History Museum, London.
 These are notable to mineral collectors.
 Dawlish along the bay is a town which saw its seaside mainline railway rebuilt quickly due to the unusually fierce 2013–14 United Kingdom winter floods.

-Sand in several places, and cliffs are red-brown.
-In nineteenth-century texts the Devonian has been called the "Old Red Age", after the red and brown terrestrial deposits: the Old Red Sandstone in which early fossil discoveries were found.
-Another common term is "Age of the Fishes", referring to the evolution of several major groups of fish that took place during the period.
-In older terms nationally it unites the Dittonian, Breconian, and Farlovian stages.
+Sand in several places, and cliffs are often red and derived from Permian New Red Sandstone, interspersed with outcrops of Devonian Limestone.